ninellekam/MailRuTestTask/README.md

 After this, you have available to `http://localhost:8888` , where `localhost` is IP by your docker deamon

 ### Tests:
-Run tests on console with:
+Before run tests open at browser `http://localhost:8888` Run tests on new console with:
 ```
-./tests.py `localhost`
+./Test.py `localhost`
 ```

 ### Api: